Berlin asks Russia to help free OSCE team in Ukraine

-Chancellor Angela Merkel’s spokesman Steffen Seibert said Berlin condemned the detention of the team from the Organisation for Security and Cooperation in Europe (OSCE), including four Germans, calling it “against the law and without justification”.
+Chancellor Angela Merkel’s spokesman Steffen Seibert said Berlin condemned the detention of the team, which includes four Germans, calling it “against the law and without justification”.

 The release of one of the eight hostages on medical grounds was “a positive step” but the other seven must also be freed “immediately, unconditionally and unharmed”, said Seibert.